About Mindful Schools Retreats

 8AM–1PM PT / 11AM–4PM ET

 Mindful Schools retreats are an opportunity to expand and deepen personal practice through more dedicated periods of guided practice.
-Together, we explore and cultivate a range of mindfulness strategies that support educator well-being in the classroom and beyond.
-Join us for a day dedicated to mindfulness practice, community, and connection.
-Our retreats are live virtual events guided by Mindful Schools faculty.
-This experience is designed to nurture your well-being, supporting you to strengthen your resilience, agency, and inspiration throughout the rest of the school year.
+Together, we explore and cultivate a range of mindfulness strategies that support your well-being in the classroom and beyond.
+This is a live virtual event––guided by Mindful Schools faculty, April Frazier, Lucy MacGregor, Raúl Betancourt, and Tanya Farmer––designed to nurture your well-being, supporting you to strengthen your resilience, agency, and inspiration in the final stretch of the school year.
+Join us for a day dedicated to mindfulness practice, community, and connection!

 The retreat schedule includes: